MugiranezaJ/z-platform/README.md

 `GET /auth/verify-login/:token` - Login verification endpoint.
 Logs the user in when the login link is clicked.

+## Profile

 `POST /profile/update` - User profile update endpoint.
 Updates the user's profile information.
+`GET /profile?user={userID}` - Get user Profile endpoint.

 ### Verification

-`POST /verification/request` - Account verification request endpoint.
+`POST /verification/` - Account verification request endpoint.
 Initiates the account verification process.

 `POST /verification/approve` - Account verification callback endpoint.
 This is called to confirm account verification.

 `GET /verification` - Retrieves user's information about account status.
 Whether it is verified, pending or unverified

+## PENDING Features

+### Backend

+- Sending notification when a user is verified

+### Frontend

+- Password reset integration
+- Notification integration
+- Image Upload

 That's it!
 You have successfully set up and configured the backend for ZPlatform.
 You can now use the provided API endpoints to interact with the system.